top of page

 On Sunday, June 10, 1990, the Society's first home, the Museum on Main Street, rolled across the Broadway bridge and was set on cribbing, 133 years after John Geddes called for the formation of a society.
 This house came a long way.
 Click here to read more about that Wall Street Journey.

-Year after year, Master Gardener Lillie Ferguson turns the Museum on Main Street gardens into a kingdom of colors, textures, shapes and scents.
-There is a garden bench where you can relax and enjoy what Nature bears throughout the year, Fall - Winter - Spring and Summer..
-You can also see the photo gallery below.
+Year after year, Master Gardener Lillie Ferguson turns the Museum on Main Street into a kingdom of colors, textures, shapes and scents.
+There is a garden bench where you can relax and enjoy what Nature bears throughout the year, Fall - Winter - Spring and Summer.
+Enjoy the hoto gallery below.

 bottom of page